web-platform-tests/wpt/docs/running-tests/testing-polyfills.md

 Follow the steps for [Running Tests from the Local System](from-local-system) to set up your test environment.
-When running tests via the browser or via the command line add the `--inject-script=polyfill.js` to either command, e.g.
+When running tests via the browser or via the command line, add the `--inject-script=polyfill.js` to either command, e.g.

 Via the browser: